أغلق تفاصيل ملف تعريف الارتباط

 من تصميم Yuval Noah Harari

-استعارة استعارة
+استعارة

-New York Times Bestseller
+#1 New York Times Bestseller

-A Summer Reading Pick for President Barack Obama, Bill Gates, and Mark Zuckerberg
+• The Summer Reading Pick for President Barack Obama and Bill Gates

-From a renowned historian comes a groundbreaking narrative of humanity's creation and evolution—a #1 international bestseller—that explores the ways in which biology and history have defined us and enhanced our understanding of what it means to be "human."
+From renowned historian Yuval Noah Harari comes a groundbreaking narrative of humanity's creation and evolution—a #1 international bestseller—that explores the ways in which biology and history have defined us and enhanced our understanding of what it means to be "human."

 One hundred thousand years ago, at least six different species of humans inhabited Earth.
 Yet today there is only one—homo sapiens.
 What happened to the others?
 And what may happen to us?